rfishermonteith/rfishermonteith.github.io/_drafts/kernel-smoothing.md

 {% include plotly-chart.html id="beta-with-uniform-prior" json="/assets/viz/kernel-smoothing/chart_2.json" %}

 This feels a little more useful.
 We can see that our confidence in the true success rates are pretty low (given that the distributions are spread out).
 A few things to note:
-- The MAP (maximum a priori) estimate matches the success rate - this is the most likely value, given the evidence, which feels right.
+- The MAP (maximum a priori) estimate matches the success rate - this is the most likely value (the max point of each distribution), given the evidence, which feels right.
-- There's no obvious trend.
+- There's no obvious trend across the prediction confidence levels.

 # Finding a trend